 Blimps are electric powered airships.
 They vary in design, but all have one thing in common - a helium filled body under which hangs the cabin and motors.
 The best rc blimps have two or three motors that tilt up and down to control the altitude of the blimp, and rotate to control directional movement.
 RC blimps are only suitable for flying indoors, or outside on a completely calm day.

-Multicopters are relatively new to the radio control flying hobby and feature three or more electric motors on booms coming out of a central hub or fuselage.
-These 'copters are very stable and also agile, and the AR Parrot Drone is one that can be controlled via an iPhone!
+Multicopters, or drones, are relatively new to the radio control flying hobby and feature three or more electric motors on booms coming out of a central hub or fuselage.
+These 'copters are very stable and also agile, and make excellent camera platforms.

 RC multicopters are also sometimes sold as 'RC UFOs' but the term multicopter has become more common in recent years, with tricopters (3 motors) and quadcopters (4 motors) being the most common.
 Toy rc UFOs are also available, though usually with a single motor surrounded by an outer foam body.

 Autogyros are fairly uncommon and unconventional rc aircraft, but a recent (2012) release of a foam electric powered plug and play autogyro has introduced them to otherwise 'non-rotary' flyers.
 Somewhere between a plane and a helicopter, an rc autogyro is a great addition to any aeromodeller's collection.
 If you want a different kind of radio control experience, get one of these!